Zika Virus

 Testing Indications

-Asymptomatic men/non-pregnant women who have never experienced Zika-like illness or have recovered from Zika-like illness
+Asymptomatic men/non-pregnant women with no ZIKV-like illness or have recovered from ZIKV-like illness2

 Not recommended